SuperOfficeDocs/superoffice-docs/docs/en/api/flows/index.md

 }
 ```

-## Adding a step
+> [!NOTE]

-//TODO: Decide if we need to add examples for all the stepTypes, as they are not that easy to figure out without testing them one by one..
+> It is possible to save a new Trigger when you create a new Flow, by including it in the object, or save a trigger to an existing Flow using the [SaveWorkflowTrigger_Agent][9]

-//TODO: There is no method for CreateWorkflowStep, so you have to add this to the carrier for EmailFlow..
-This means this documentation should be reworked to save the EmailFlow WITH all these triggers/steps etc in one-go, to not have multiple saves of the same items.
+## Create a Step object

-Creating a step can be done by first checking what [type of step][7] you want to create.
+Use the [CreateDefaultWorkflowStepFromType][8] endpoint in the REST API to create a new carrier with defaults set, based on the [type of step][7].
-With that you can use the [CreateDefaultWorkflowStepFromType][8] to create a new carrier with defaults set, based on the type.
+This returns a pre-populated Step object, pre-defined with values depending on what StepType was selected.

 Example